Novels

 This was in 1998 or 9, and for a couple of years that statement weighed on me.
 And then Sept 11th, 2001, changed the world for me.
 We used to have a saying in Vietnam whenever we’d get disgusted with the situation there.
 We used to say, it’d be different if they were coming across our own backyards.
 Well, they came in our front door that day, so I started putting a flag out in the morning, and taking it in at night.
 And over time, I started to notice a slight hesitation each time I did so, a slight pause.
 It started with me thanking Thom, and eventually grew to me thanking the creator.
 And now it’s become a brief prayer of gratitude for this great nation of ours, this nation we call the United States of America.

-Today is about people, heroes, like Lance Corporal Richard Wayne McVay of Pittsburgh, Pennsylvania, who was killed in action on Dec 9, 1966.
+Today is about people, heroes, like Lance Corporal Richard Wayne McVay of Pittsburgh, Pennsylvania, who was wounded-in-action on Dec 8, 1966, and died the next day.

-It’s about Private First Class Percy E. Watson, of Selma, North Carolina, who was killed in action on May 10, 1967.
+It’s about Private First-Class Percy E. Watson, of Selma, North Carolina, who was wounded-in-action on May 2, 1967, and died a week later.

 These five men, all close friends of mine, were so severely wounded, they came home in closed caskets.
 Bricker was turned into hamburger meat by a boobytrap, so too were Patrick and Watson.
 McVay was shot in the face, his lower jaw completely blown off.
 Sieger was decapitated by an RPG.